Synesso/scala-stellar-sdk/src/main/paradox/transacting.md

 @@snip [DocExamples.scala](../../test/scala/stellar/sdk/DocExamples.scala) { #transaction_submit_example }

-The eventual resulting @scaladoc[TransactionPostResp](stellar.sdk.resp.TransactionPostResp) contains metadata about the processed transaction, including the full results encoded as [XDR](https://www.stellar.org/developers/guides/concepts/xdr.html).
+The eventual resulting @apidoc[TransactionPostResponse] contains metadata about the processed transaction, including the full results encoded as [XDR](https://www.stellar.org/developers/guides/concepts/xdr.html).
 Additionally, the XDR can be decoded on the fly by calling the relevant convenience methods.